altsan/os2-wnnim/README.md

  * The button labelled 'I' toggles input conversion on or off.
 You can also toggle this setting using Ctrl+Space.
  * The button labelled 'C' toggles CJK clause conversion on or off.
-(Since clause conversion has not been implemented yet, this currently does nothing.)
 You can also toggle this setting using Ctrl+Shift.

 There is also a popup context menu which allows you to do various things, such as select the input conversion mode (currently hiragana, katakana and fullwidth